Indictment

 Indictment The person can to request the annulment of the measure in the 6 months of his first appearance for absence of serious or consistent evidence against her.

-The cancelation request must be made by a request to be sent to the investigating chamber of the court of appeal on which the court responsible for the case depends.
+The request for cancelation must be made to the investigating chamber of the court of appeal on which the court responsible for the case depends.

 Who shall I contact